xformation/xformation-servicedesk-ui-plugin/README.md

-UI for service desk plugin for xformation service desk module To build the plugin:
+UI for performance manager plugin for xformation performance manager module To build the plugin:
 1) npm install
 2) npm run watch